 Scholarships and Grants

-Assumption College awards over $34 million in college scholarships, merit scholarships and grants each year benefiting more than 90% of our students.
+Assumption University awards over $50+ million in scholarships, academic scholarships and grants each year benefiting more than 99% of our students.
 Grants and scholarships are free money and do not need to be repaid.
-Scholarships and grants come from a number of different sources including Assumption College, alumni, the federal government, the state government and outside organizations.
+Scholarships and grants come from a number of different sources including Assumption University, alumni, the federal government, the state government and outside organizations.

-Merit scholarships are awarded to new students whose records demonstrate strong academic achievement, leadership and potential for success at Assumption College.
-Institutional merit-based scholarships are renewable each year, provided students maintain the specified grade point average.
-Merit scholarships are awarded within the acceptance letter.
+Academic scholarships are awarded to new students whose records demonstrate strong academic achievement, leadership and potential for success at Assumption University.
+Institutional academic-based scholarships are renewable each year, provided students maintain the specified grade point average.
+Academic scholarships are awarded within the acceptance letter.

-Students who are accepted for admission to Assumption are automatically considered for a merit scholarship up to $24,000 per year.
+Students who are accepted for admission to Assumption are automatically considered for an academic scholarship up to $26,000 per year.

-Transfer students who are accepted for admission to Assumption are automatically considered for a merit scholarship up to $16,000 per year.
+Transfer students who are accepted for admission to Assumption are automatically considered for an academic scholarship up to $26,000 per year.

 All transfer students who are PTK Scholars are awarded an additional $2,500 per year.